AntiMach/symdexer/vscode/symdexer/README.md

 ## Requirements

-To run this extension, you must have at least `Python 3.11` installed.
+To run this extension, you must have `Python 3.7` or higher installed.

 ## Extension Settings